Many local authorities face the challenge of encouraging young people to spend more time outdoors and engage in active recreation.

 Talitha: Each relocation involves a small cost for on-site staff labor, occasional remedial work, and ad hoc maintenance.
 All of these costs are manageable and covered by our existing operating budgets.
 Compared to investing in a permanent skate park, purchasing a modular pump track facility made financial sense as it provides a skateable facility that allows demand to be gauged without a large capital outlay.

-What challenges or obstacles have arisen during the implementation or operation of the project?
+What challenges or obstacles have arisen during implementation and operation?

 Talitha: One challenge was explaining to the community what a pump track is, as the concept was new to many.
 In addition, dealing with potential problems such as vandalism and noise required transparency and open communication.
 Fortunately, we only encountered minor problems, which we addressed immediately.